Maidie Andrews: Television and film

 Her television appearances included ITV Play of the Week (1956); Ivor Novello (1956), a BBC docudrama about the life of Ivor Novello; in the series Sunday's Child (1959); Gilbert and Sullivan: The Immortal Jesters (1961), and Florrie Martin in the episode Sing Me the Old Song of the police series No Hiding Place (1966).
 She was Miss Trebelly in the film Symphony in Two Flats (1930) opposite Ivor Novello.

 Later life

-In 1939 she was living with her widowed mother Ada Harriet Andrews at Littlewick Green at Cookham in Berkshire.
-In 1950 she was living there with her youngest brother Cyril Walter Andrews.
+In 1939, she was living with her widowed mother Ada Harriet Andrews at Littlewick Green at Cookham in Berkshire.
+In 1950, she was living there with her youngest brother Cyril Walter Andrews.

 Maidie Andrews spent her last years living in the family home of 37 St Mary's Mansions, St Mary's Terrace in Kensington.
-She died here in 1986 aged 93.
-In her will her estate was valued at £158,260.
+She died in 1986 at age 93.
+In her will, her estate was valued at £158,260.
 She never married.